 In the beginning of the 20th century, some schoolboys at a local private school devised a cruel prank.
 They somehow managed to capture a rook, a species from the crow or Corvidae family, and dress it in a homemade “coat” they had made from some scraps of red cloth before releasing it.

-The rook, like all corvids or crows, is a social species that typically lives in groups known as “rookeries.”
-The species show highly complex social behavior.
-When the rook flew back to its rookery wearing its “coat,” it was attacked by the flock in a behavior known as “mobbing.”
+Rooks, like all corvids including crows and ravens, are a social species that typically live in groups known as rookeries.
+Members of this species have highly complex social behavior, and can recognize other individuals.
+When the rook flew back to its rookery wearing its coat, it was attacked by the flock in a behavior known as “mobbing.”

 Birds mob to coordinate an attack on a predatory animal they view as a threat.
 Emboldened by the safety of their superior numbers, the birds will attack raptors as large as golden eagles that they would never dare attack on their own.

-However, as the case of the red coated rook sadly demonstrates, this instinctual behavior can also be directed toward anything that deviates from the norm and invokes the impulse of fear.
-It’s likely that the oddly dressed avian alarmed his flock due to the startling colour of the “coat,” which led to him being attacked.
+However, as the case of the red-coated rook sadly demonstrates, this instinctual behavior can also be directed toward anything that deviates from the norm and invokes the impulse of fear.
+It’s likely that the oddly dressed avian alarmed his flock due to the startling color of the “coat,” which led to him being attacked.